Not sure how to answer behavioral-based interview questions? Here’s what you need to know.

 As you develop your examples and scenarios for your behavioral-based interview, use the STAR method to provide specific situations (S) you had to resolve or tasks (T) you had to complete, the actions (A) you took to resolve the matter or complete the tasks, and the results (R) you achieved.
 The more specific you are, the better.
 Keep in mind that employers might check your responses, so share accurate information that's verifiable.

-Practice your behavioral interview questions and answers
+Practice your behavioral-based interview questions and answers

 It's never too early to begin practicing.
 Have someone work with you to review and answer the questions you've created.
 The more you practice, the clearer your answers will be when you're sitting across from the interviewer.
 Remember, don’t memorize your responses; the last thing you want to do during a behavioral-based interview is to have your answers sound rehearsed.
 Instead, practice sharing your relevant work stories using the STAR method, and try out different ways of telling the same story until it feels natural.